zs3olkusz/dusty-rose/README.md

 # Dusty Rose

-Project is simple code editor built using ElectronJs.
+Dusty Rose is a simple code editor which is built using ElectronJS.

 ## Screenshots